-- Make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context - Use reflection and self-regulation to manage personal values and maintain professionalism in practice situations - Demonstrate professional demeanor in behavior; appearance; and oral, written, and electronic communication - Use technology ethically and appropriately to facilitate practice outcomes - Use supervision and consultation to guide professional judgement and behavior
+- a. make ethical decisions by applying the standards of the NASW Code of Ethics, relevant laws and regulations, models for ethical decision-making, ethical conduct of research, and additional codes of ethics as appropriate to context - b. demonstrate professional behavior; appearance; and oral, written, and electronic communication - c. use technology ethically and appropriately to facilitate practice outcomes - d. use supervision and consultation to guide professional judgement and behavior